-If you wish an overload, that is, units in excess of the maximum, you must receive approval from a college counselor.
+If you wish an overload, that is, units in excess of the maximum, you must receive approval from a college counselor prior to registering for classes.
+Contact the Counseling Center for exceptions to this policy.

-STUDENT LEVEL
+STUDENT CLASSIFICATION

 You are classified according to the number of units successfully completed.
 If you have completed fewer than thirty units, you are considered a freshman; thirty or more, a sophomore.
-If you have completed more than sisty units, you are classified as a special student.
+If you have completed more than sixty units, you are classified as a special student.